Inventoryframework/inventoryframework.github.io/Classes and Settings/O_ItemObjectAndAC_ItemDriver.md

 There is an annoying issue though, all variables that can be modified in blueprint will show up as editable variables in the instanced <span style="color:violet">**ItemObject**</span> even if they aren’t set as Instance Editable (This might be a bug, if anyone knows a fix, please tell me).
 In the meantime, I’ve made it so any variables inside a <span style="color:green">**DoNotShow**</span> category or with no category at all will not show up here.
 You can change the behavior inside <span style="color:violet">**O_ItemObject.h**</span> in the UCLASS macro.
 Remember you can create sub categories like so; DoNotShow|MyNewCategory.
 This should help keep all variables that are meant to be hidden organized.
 You can of course inverse this behavior in C++ by using the ShowCategory UCLASS specifier.

-==- Important notes
+!!!Important
 - Whenever possible, use soft references and try to avoid hard references.
 Item data bases are one of the fastest ways of creating a nasty web of hard references and before you know it, the majority of your game is loaded at times where you don't want it to be.
-These objects and drivers are potentially the biggest culprit in this system to create that kind of nasty web of hard references.
+These objects are potentially the biggest culprit in this system to create that kind of nasty web of hard references.
-==-
+!!!

+## Data-only objects
+Objects do not need to a driver to go along with it.
+In the <span style="color:slateblue">**ConstructionSettings**</span> for your object, you can set it to be Data-Only.
+Sometimes all you need is a place to store variables, and while you can add those variables to the data asset itself, some people do not want to go into C++ OR there is some data that can't be categorised to an item category.
+For example; quest data.
+Any item can be a part of a quest, but you might not want create a data asset dedicated to a quest.

+Data-only objects can do some functions and some logic, but no timers, no replication or have any modifiable data.
+It is a place for constant data that does not change during runtime, just like the data inside the data asset.

+You can then retrieve this data by using the <span style="color:brown">**GetObjectsByTag**</span>/<span style="color:brown">**GetObjectsByClass**</span>.
+The class version will automatically cast to the correct blueprint.
+For the tag version, you manually have to cast to your blueprint.